bakgaard/GitSetup/README.md

 	* Check the following under 'Selected Components', and uncheck everything else unless needed
 		* Git LFS
 		* Use a TrueType font in all console windows
-	* Select your prefered option of the three editors
+	* Select your preferred option of the three editors
 		* **It will be overridden when this tutorial is done**
 	* Select the following radio button under 'Adjusting your PATH environment'
 		* Use Git from the Windows Command Prompt